xcp-ng/xcp-ng-org/docs/project/development-process/pull-requests.md

 And the rest won't even know that you pushed an update.

-**Thus, always add a comment to explain what the last push was about.**
+**Thus, it is strongly recommended to always add a comment to explain what the last push was about.**

 Even when notified of the push by GitHub, a reviewer cannot tell from the notification alone whether you rewrote the heart of the change, fixed a typo, or simply rebased.
 The difference